5310/recresreq/README.md

 Even _srsbzns_ tools like [detective] doesn't handle generative requires, and for good reason.
 I didn't use detective because I felt it might be overkill.
 Might consider having it as an optional parser.

-It does however still resolve recorded package.json dependencies, so hopefully as properly specified project will still find it's dependencies covered.
+It does however still resolve recorded package.json dependencies, so hopefully a properly specified project will still find it's dependencies covered.

-And it's worth sheepishly pointing out again that this module simply creates resolution map.
+And it's worth sheepishly pointing out again that this module simply creates a resolution map.
 Actually injecting the dependencies is the responsibility of another module that I haven't yet...um...built.

 Roadmap
 -------